OctopusDeploy/blog/blog/2021-09/safe-schema-updates-4-loose-coupling-mitigates-tech-problems/index.md

 ---
-title: Safe Schema Updates - Loose Coupling Mitigates Tech Problems
+title: Safe schema updates - Loose coupling mitigates tech problems
 description: On loose coupling and domain-driven development, and how they mitigate technical problems that are commonly associated with monolithic architectures.
 author: alex.yates@dlmconsultants.com
 visibility: public